lowkangxuan/lowkangxuan.github.io/src/projects/unity-duplicate-special-tool/index.md

 ```

 ## Todo
-With the tool itself still being early in development, there are list of potential features that I may implement into the tool itself in the future, who knows
+With the tool itself still being early in development, there are list of potential features that I may implement into the tool itself in the future.

 - Support for multiple object duplication
 - Display preview mesh for selected object that has the `MeshRenderer` component in the child object(s) instead